HumanSignal/label-studio/docs/source/guide/ml.md

 Feel free to play around any other models & frameworks apart from image classifiers! (see instructions [here](https://github.com/heartexlabs/pyheartex#advanced-usage))

-When something goes wrong, for example your predictions are failing, first thing to do is to check the _runtime logs_
+When something goes wrong, for example your predictions are failing, the first thing to do is to check the _runtime logs_

 ```bash
 docker exec -it model_server sh -c "tail -n50 /tmp/wsgi.log"